zth/rescript-relay/reason-relay-documentation/docs/getting-started.md

 ##### Extra bindings for experimental APIs with no official bindings yet

 Not all experimental APIs from React are currently bound in the official `reason-react` bindings.
-ReasonRelay therefore ships `ReactExperimental`, a module with a few bindings to suspense and concurrent mode-related React API's with no official bindings yet.
+ReasonRelay therefore ships `ReactExperimental` and `ReactDOMExperimental`, modules with a few bindings to suspense and concurrent mode-related React API's with no official bindings yet.
 You're encouraged to use this until there's an official alternative.

 This means that you'll need to install the `experimental` version of React and ReactDOM.
 It also means that your app will need to _have concurrent mode enabled_.
 Depending on what dependencies you use, this may or may not be easy to enable for you in existing apps.
 Please [read more in the React documentation on Adopting Concurrent Mode](https://reactjs.org/docs/concurrent-mode-adoption.html).